Causal Evaluation of Membership Inference Attacks: Adjusting for Confounders in Zero-Run

 \end{theorem}

 \Cref{thm:consistency_0_run} has the same overall structure as the one-run result (\Cref{thm:consistency_1_run}), up to two additional terms: the additive bias $\Delta_{\hat\pi}$ of the propensity score estimator, and the factor $1/\eta$.
 The presence of $1/\eta$ is expected: when $\eta$ is close to zero, inverse-propensity weighting (IPW) estimators are known to become unstable.

-In the presence of severe distribution shift leading to extreme propensity scores, alternative causal inference estimators can be used to mitigate this instability.
-Letting $\hat\mu_0$ be an outcome regression model that estimates conditional MIA response $\mu_0:x\in\cX\mapsto \esp{Y_i(0)|X_i=x}$, the \emph{G-Formula} estimator of the ATE \citep{wang2017g} can be written as:
+Alternative causal inference estimators can be used to mitigate this instability.
+Letting $\hat\mu_0$ be an outcome regression model that estimates conditional MIA response $\mu_0:x\in\cX\mapsto \esp{Y_i(0)|X_i=x}$, the \emph{G-Formula} \citep{wang2017g} and \emph{Augmented Inverse Probability Weighting} (AIPW) estimators write as \citep{shu2018improved}:

-The outcome regression model $\hat\mu_0$ is typically learned by fitting a regression of $Y_i$ on $X_i$ using non-member data points (i.e., those with $A_i = 0$). \emph{Augmented Inverse Probability Weighting} (AIPW) combines the strengths of IPW and G-Formula estimators by incorporating both propensity score and outcome regression models \citep{shu2018improved}:
+The outcome regression model $\hat\mu_0$ is typically learned by fitting a regression of $Y_i$ on $X_i$ using non-member data points (i.e., those with $A_i = 0$).
 The AIPW estimator is \emph{doubly robust}, meaning it is consistent if either the propensity score model or the outcome regression is correctly specified.
 Although they are more robust to extreme propensity scores, G-Formula and AIPW still require \Cref{hyp:distribution_shift,hyp:overlap} to hold. \Cref{app:g-form_AIPW} generalizes these two estimators to other causal metrics.